sdiehl/wiwinwlh/tutorial.md

 Indeed this is not that far from how GHC actually implements typeclasses.
-It elaborates into projection functions and data constructors nearly identical to this, and are implicitly threaded for every overloaded identifier that occurs.
+It elaborates into projection functions and data constructors nearly identical to this, and are implicitly threaded for every overloaded identifier.

 See: [Scrap Your Type Classes](http://www.haskellforall.com/2012/05/scrap-your-type-classes.html)

 Static Compilation
 ------------------

+On Linux, Haskell programs can be compiled into a standalone statically linked binary that includes the runtime statically linked into it.

 ```bash
 $ ghc -O2 --make -static -optc-static -optl-static -optl-pthread Example.hs